Mental Health Download this section

 Caring for people with dementia

 By caring for a family member, friend, or neighbour, unpaid carers provide significant support that can be difficult to replace or replicate through social care services.
-However, being a carer can be a demanding role and can impact substantially on a person's life and health.
+However, being the role of a carer is demanding and can impact substantially on a person's life and health.
 It is therefore important that we work to support carers and protect their health.
-Carers of people with dementia in York report a better quality of life than their peers nationally and also their peers who live in York's statistical neighbour areas.
-This indicator has only been measured once, and so trend data is not available.
+Since 2014, carers have reported a decline in their quality of life.
+Whereas previously the score has been statistically better than the England average, carer quality of life is now similar to current averages in both England and statistical neighbourhood areas at an average score of 7.6.
+It is worth noting that this data is to be used with caution owing to the small sample size and that this indicator has only been measured a few times.

 Admissions to hospital as a result of self-harm injuries is a proxy measure for serious self harm injuries.
-It is recognised that there will be many more self-harm incidents which go unrecorded.
-However, it remains an important indicator of population mental health.
+It is recognised that there will be many more self-harm incidents which go unrecorded but, it remains an important indicator of population mental health.
 York has a higher proportion of residents who are admitted to hospital as a result of self-harm injuries than the national average as well as the majority of York's statistical neighbours.
+The rates are particularly high for self-harm admissions in young people aged 10-24, but most notably in those under the age of 20.

 Areas of particular inequality in York